Former anabolic steroid users have more androgen receptors

 Bodybuilding and sports magazine publishers have much to gain

-by not opening reporting the widespread use of drugs in the sports
+by not openly reporting the widespread use of drugs in the sports

 in which they cover.
-Particular publishers stand to gain when
+Publishers, in particular, stand to gain

-their readers buy into the idea that they too can be like the
+when their readers buy into the idea that they too can be like

-champions that they see in their publication; if only they work
+the champions that are presented in their publications; if only

-hard enough, follow these champions' programs outlined in publishers'
+they work hard enough, follow these champions' programs outlined

-etc. as seen in the advertisements.
-The ads for these products
+advertisements.
+The ads for these products are typically either

 Honest Dialog about Drugs in Sports